 My daughter entered fourth grade this year and one day came home with that dreaded announcement from her teacher… instructions for her science fair project!

 Besides the packet of information and details we (she) needed to perform, the hardest part of all was coming up with a science fair topic!

 I searched and searched and searched to find something that would:

 - Fit the teacher’s requirements

 So I came up with a list of middle school science fair projects that I knew she would love, and her pick her favorite.
 This list of 20 Science Fair Project ideas is a great starting place if your kids have a science fair coming up.

-Middle School Science Fair Projects
+Science Fair Projects For Middle School

 This tutorial on how to make magnetic slime is the perfect science fair project for all those little slime lovers out there.
 They can make this recipe to show off to all their friends and use it to explain how magnets work.

 This GloGerm bacteria experiment kit is a great way to check and see how bacteria grow on your hands and what materials can wash it away.